opnfv/functest/docs/userguide/index.rst

 This example, using OpenStack Python clients can be considered as an "Hello World" example and may be modified for future use.

-In SR1, some code has been added in order to push the results (status and duration) into a centralized test result database.
+Since SR1, some code has been added in order to push the results (status and duration) into a centralized test result database.

 SDN Controllers
 ===============